 - Employees left before 401(k) contributions qualified for vesting; the funds would be set aside and still show in the liability account if not yet paid but will need to be reversed to reconcile.

 - You expensed charges that should have been covered by employee deductions.

 When doing payroll reconciliations, don’t be afraid to dive deep when necessary.
 Call vendors, verify payroll details with employers, check your bank and tax records, etc. Also, pay attention to payroll compliance rules; if you’re only paying taxes quarterly or annually, some of your tax liability accounts have a balance more often than not.
 Stay abreast of the deadlines, and be sure the charges clear when they should.

 As a small business owner, it won’t hurt to learn how to reconcile payroll.
 Even if you hire a bookkeeper to do the reconciliation for you, you need to know what to expect, so you know when something is off.
-All money and payments should flow smoothly through your payroll balance sheet accounts, and even if expectations and actual payments don’t always match exactly, the differences should be cleared in a timely manner.
+If expectations and actual payments don’t match exactly, the differences should be cleared promptly.